in

 Granite Slabs vs Tiles

-There are 2 available types of granite countertops that are available in the market: the tile and the slab.
-In choosing the type of granite that is best suited for your project, you need to consider several factors.
+Two types of granite countertops are available on the market: tile and slab.
+In choosing the type best suited for your project, you need to consider several factors.

-One of which is the area or amount of space that needs to be covered and the other one is installation.
+One of these is the area or amount of space that needs to be covered, and the other one is installation.
 Each of the factors will be discussed further in this detailed guide.
+Most people prefer to install slabs since tiles are currently viewed as being outdated.

 Granite Slabs